 I will take it as it comes to me, unfiltered and raw.

-Because there is only the moment you are in and when you just enjoy it for what it is, not what you expect it to be, it can never disappoint you.
+Because there’s only the moment you’re in, and when you just enjoy it for what it is, not what you expect it to be, it can never disappoint you.